This webpage contains affiliate links. See more details here.

 Watch in fascination as expert craftsmen transform pork into delectable prosciutto di Modena, guanciale, pork loin, and belly.
 But that's just the beginning!
 The real treat comes when you sit down to a feast that'll make your taste buds dance - imagine sampling different prosciutto varieties, crunchy bruschetta, authentic pasta, heavenly tiramisu, and wonderful Italian wines.

 Your hosts, Ricardo and Alessandro, treat every visitor like family.
 Their warm Italian hospitality will make you feel right at home as you learn, taste, and even shop for these incredible meat products to take home.
-Trust us - this isn't just a factory tour, it's a slice of Italian food paradise! 👉 Book this food experience in Bologna!
+Trust us - this isn't just a factory tour, it's a slice of Italian food paradise! 👉 Book this culinary experience in Bologna!

 Step into prosciutto heaven2